advplyr/audiobookshelf/readme.md

 ## Organizing your audiobooks

-#### Directory structure and folder names are critical to AudioBookshelf!
+#### Directory structure and folder names are important to Audiobookshelf!

  See [documentation](https://audiobookshelf.org/docs) for supported directory structure, folder naming conventions, and audio file metadata usage.